WFloydBoy/HCFProblems/README.md

 Watch or star this repository for notifications.
 Remember to check your open issues frequently!

 ### Verified users
-#### Only verified users will recieve support, if you're not verified yet mention your CI / MCExchange username in the issue.
+#### Only verified users will recieve support, if you're not verified yet fork this repository and add your name to the readme and then pull request it, (or email me).
 * SnakeDaoust1232
 * nscwalk
 * SoAaron